Christoph Mohn

-Christoph Mohn (born July 6, 1965) is a German entrepreneur.
-In 2013, he became Chairman of the Supervisory Board of Bertelsmann.
+Christoph Mohn (born July 6, 1965) is a German businessman.
+In 2013, he became chairman of the supervisory board of Bertelsmann.
 Since 2021, he has also been Chairman of the Steering Committee of Bertelsmann Verwaltungsgesellschaft (BVG) and has assumed the role of family spokesperson there.
-Moreover, Mohn chairs the Executive Board of the Reinhard Mohn Foundation and serves on the Board of Trustees of the Bertelsmann Stiftung.
+Moreover, Mohn chairs the executive board of the Reinhard Mohn Foundation and is on the board of trustees of the Bertelsmann Stiftung.

 Family

-Mohn is one of six children of media entrepreneur Reinhard Mohn, who died in 2009.
-Up until 2021, his mother, Liz Mohn, was Chairwoman of the Bertelsmann Verwaltungsgesellschaft, representing the fifth generation of the business-owning family.
+Mohn is one of six children of media businessman Reinhard Mohn, who died in 2009.
+Up until 2021, his mother, Liz Mohn, was chairwoman of the Bertelsmann Verwaltungsgesellschaft, representing the fifth generation of the business-owning family.
 The parents had married in the year 1982, and Reinhard Mohn then adopted their mutual children Brigitte, Christoph and Andreas Mohn.

-During his studies, Mohn met the Indian mathematician Shobhna.
+During his studies, Mohn met Indian mathematician Shobhna.
 The couple are married and have three daughters.

 Education

 After earning his German baccalaureate (Abitur) at the Städtisches Gymnasium in Gütersloh, Mohn completed his military service.
 In 1985, he took up studies in Business Administration, majoring in Marketing, at the University of Münster.